taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 {% include figure image_path="/assets/images/openLabNotebook/HowCuttlefishPlayWithLight_InternationalDayOfLight2018.png" alt="Danbee talks about cuttlefish at UCL's 2018 International Day of Light celebration." caption="I talked about how cuttlefish see and actively camouflage themselves in their marine home environment." %}

 **[Mind Full of Music: The Neuroscience of Music "In The Wild"](https://docs.google.com/presentation/d/1ir7PZBjY3UbBlFqshWBTpID5BYuOaaRuvDsoJzOwMF0/edit?usp=sharing)** Presented at Orchestrating the Brain, a 2018 FitzFest event hosted by the Sainsbury Wellcome Centre and created in collaboration with Dan Bates, Artistic Director of FitzFest.
 {% include figure image_path="/assets/images/openLabNotebook/MindFullOfMusic_FitzFest2018.jpg" alt="Danbee talks about the Neuroscience of Music 'in the wild'" caption="What is music?
 When do you listen to music?
 Why do you listen to music?
-For me, music is a language; music is coordination; music is participation; and music is personal." %}
+For me, music is a language; music is coordination; music is participation; and music is personal.
+Photo credit: April Cashin-Garbutt." %}

 ## Videos